-For the fiscal year ended June 30, 2022, the Company had two customers that substantially comprised all of the Company's revenue.
-All of the Company's revenue for the fiscal year ended June 30, 2021 was also generated by two customers.
+For the fiscal year ended June 30, 2023, the Company had four customers that substantially comprised all of the Company's revenue.
+All of the Company's revenue for the fiscal year ended June 30, 2022 was also generated by two customers.
+Additionally, the material amount of the company's receivables was compromised by two companies in both fiscal years.